Florida · BV Treatment

 Also in Florida: medication bridge refills

 Between primary care providers?
-We also offer 90-day bridge refills for chronic medications in Florida — SSRIs, blood pressure meds, thyroid, inhalers, and more.
-Same $45 flat fee, one medication per visit.
-No controlled substances.
+We also offer bridge refills for chronic medications in Florida for eligible stable, non-controlled medications.
+Same $45 visit model, one medication reviewed per visit, no required subscription, no controlled substances.

 Pricing